housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 export { HeaderComponent } from './header';
 {% endhighlight %}

-* Input binding is used to pass in an `id` parameter (the house ID) as well the house name and color.
-The color isn't fetched from the API, but is randomly generated to add a little _spicyness_ 🌶.
+* Input binding is used to pass an `id` parameter (the house ID) as well the house name and color.
+The color isn't fetched from the API, but is randomly generated to add a little _spicyness_ 🌶 to the app.
 You'll see this in a bit.
 * `ngStyle` is used to add `box-shadow` and `background` CSS properties using this color.
 * An `EventEmitter` is used to fire a click event to a parent component.
 We pass the house `id` into this event as well.